Neith (hypothetical moon): Observations

 Many astronomers failed to find any moon during their observations of Venus, including William Herschel in 1768.
 Cassini originally observed Neith to be one-fourth the diameter of Venus.
 In 1761, Lagrange announced that Neith's orbital plane was perpendicular to the ecliptic.
 That same year, however, mathematician Jean le Rond d'Alembert wrote to Voltaire that Neith had "declined to follow his mistress during her passage over the sun", questioning whether Venus truly had a moon.
 In 1766, the director of the Vienna Observatory speculated that the observations of the moon were optical illusions.
 He said: "the bright image of Venus was reflected in the eye and back into the telescope, creating a smaller secondary image."
 In 1777, J.H.
 Lambert estimated its orbital period as eleven days and three hours.

 In 1884, Jean-Charles Houzeau, the former director of the Royal Observatory of Brussels suggested that the "moon" was actually a planet which orbited the Sun every 283 days.
 Such a planet would be in conjunction with Venus every 1080 days, which fit with the recorded observations.
 Houzeau was also the first to give the object the name Neith, after an Egyptian goddess.

 The Belgian Academy of Sciences published a paper in 1887 which studied each reported sighting of Neith.
 Ultimately, they determined that most of the sightings could be explained by stars which had been in the vicinity of Venus, including Chi Orionis, M Tauri, 71 Orionis, Nu Geminorum and Theta Librae.

+To date, among the space missions sent to Venus, none has retrieved evidence of a natural satellite of such planet.